-Like the other 3rd Generation Corvette, the 1972 Corvette was also characterized by a similar engine and chassis and a redesigned interior and body compared to the Corvettes of the previous Generation.
+Like the other 3rd Generation Corvette, the 72 Corvette Stingray was also characterized by a similar engine and chassis and a redesigned interior and body compared to the Corvettes of the previous Generation.

 The design of the C3 Corvette was inspired by the Mako Shark II concept car designed in 1964 by Larry Shinoda under the General Motor Company’s styling and design head, Bill Mitchell.

 Moreover, the 3rd Generation of Corvettes was produced as convertibles or coupes.
 As a coupe, the 1972 Corvette came with retractable T-top roof panels and a back window.
 As a convertible, the classic sports car featured a soft folding top, but you could get a hardtop for an additional cost.

 Rather than adding to its features, Chevrolet dropped many of its specifications with its 1972 model.
 Let’s look at the features removed from the 1972 Corvette.